cs4241-c25/final-project-dijkstra-s-disciples/README.md

 -
 - Glitch - We deployed to Glitch to make it readily accessible to anyone with the url
 - Tailwind CSS - We used Tailwind CSS to streamline the appearance of our application making it look more professional
-- MongoDB - We used MongoDB to store complex datastructures like the user and tournament information allowing for access control based on the user's role
+- MongoDB (Mongoose) - We used MongoDB to store complex datastructures like the user and tournament information allowing for access control based on the user's role
 - Google OAuth - We used Google authentication as we deemed most people would have a Google account and it allowed for access control on our application
 - Jira - We used Jira to manage our sprint and organize our team throughout the development of this application
 - GitHub - We used GitHub to manage version control throughout development and manage merge conflicts